Part of a website build should include thoughts and plans for Day-2 security. Ask your web developer how they'll be protecting your site after launch.

-If you are someone who locks their doors to ward off would-be intruders, you’ll probably want to lock your website for the same reason.
+If you are someone who locks their doors, you’ll probably want to lock your website for the same reason.

 WHY YOU NEED PROTECTION

-If you choose not to protect and monitor your website it is possible that something as simple as an outdated plugin, or script gone wrong could compromise your site.
+If you choose not to protect your website it is possible that an outdated plugin could compromise your site.
 What does this mean to you?
-Your site could crash, leaving potential customers out in the cold.
+Your site could crash, leaving potential customers without a way to contact your business.
 How much would it cost you if your store goes down for an hour, a day, a week?
-How long would it take you to know that your site had been compromised and potential customers couldn’t find the information they were looking for?
+Are potential customers able to find the information they are looking for?

-6 THINGS YOU SHOULD BE DOING REGULARLY TO PROTECT YOUR SITE:
+6 THINGS YOU SHOULD BE DOING REGULARLY FOR WEBSITE SECURITY:

-- Keep your software up to date (outdated software opens vulnerabilities for attackers)
+- Keep your core platform up to date (outdated versions of WordPress opens vulnerabilities for attackers).

-- Protect the root of your site with an SSL certificate (it gives your menu bar that httpS:// at the front).
-If not for your entire site, at the very least for your store pages where confidential information is being entered by customers during their purchase)
+- Protect your site with an SSL certificate (it gives your menu bar that httpS:// at the front).
+As of 2017, Google requires this for all sites.

 - Install a security system and upgrade it to the premium version.
-The standard version typically won’t be updated to catch the “newest” attack virus until it’s already wormed its way into your system and started to do damage.
+A standard version is not catching the newest virus.
+That means the virus may be able to worm its way into your system and start doing damage.